kubos/kubos/docs/services/shell-protocol.rst

 This message is sent from the shell service when a process has been created.
-It contains the channel ID, the string 'pid' and a number which is the pid.
+It contains the channel ID, the string 'pid' and a decimal number which is the pid.

     ``{ channel_id, 'pid', pid }``